-TUNE: Press TUNE ▼ or ▲ to choose radio stations.
+TUNE: Press the up and down arrows to choose radio stations.
 For fast tuning, press and hold one side of the button, then press the other side.

-SEEK: Press AUTO then TUNE ▼ or ▲ and the radio will tune to the next lower or higher station and stay there.
-PUSHBUTTONS: The six pushbuttons let you return to your favorite stations.
-To set up to 12 stations (6 AM and 6 FM), tune in the station and press SET.
-Within five seconds, press one of the six pushbuttons.
-Whenever you press that button, the preset station will return.
-Repeat these steps for each pushbutton.
+AUTO: Press this button and then the up or down TUNE arrow and the radio will tune to the next higher or lower station and stay there.

+PUSHBUTTONS: The six numbered pushbuttons let you return to your previously played stations.
+You can set up to 12 stations (six AM and six FM).

+- Tune in the desired station.

+- Press SET.

+- Press one of the six pushbuttons within five seconds.
+Whenever you press that numbered button, the station you set will return.

+- 4. Repeat the steps for each pushbutton.